DanielPorter/holophrase/readme.md

 The first parser only implicitly succeeds or fails.
 If it throws an error, you know it failed.
 The second parser is smarter: it represents the possibility of success or failure with a data structure.
 We're making the implicit explicit.
 This is reification.

-The parser combinators are another example of reification - when you write the parser combinators (see `holophraseparser.scala`) you're building a structure that represents the parsing you want done, rather than doing the parsing.
+The parser combinators are another example of reification - when you write the parser combinators (see `HolophraseParser.scala`) you're building a structure that represents the parsing you want done, rather than doing the parsing.
 Even though we have to use forbidding words like reification to describe it, this static structure that explicitly represents the computation makes things easier to think about.

 In case you're interested in more about parsers, here are two really useful resources I've come across which you might not find easily via google: